wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/3-implementing-best-practices.md

     who may have a dependency on your service.

-4. Send out advance notice to all makers of upcoming DLP changes, by leveraging the digital list that was discussed in step 2.
+4. Send out advance notice to all makers of upcoming DLP changes, by leveraging the digital list that was discussed earlier.
 Ideally, this process is also automated, using Power Automate to reduce manual activities.